I’ve spent countless hours of my life talking with people all over the world about money.

 Step 3: Automate savings.

-If anything qualifies as exciting, perhaps it’s this: I just found $39 a month to start saving.
+If anything qualifies as exciting, perhaps it’s this: I just found $39 per month to start saving.
 Because I was already spending that money, it wasn’t even going to hurt.
 All I had to do was log in (not at 35,000 feet) and set up an automatic investment for $39.
 Don’t get hung up on finding the best investment.
 That reeks of excitement, and we’re not into that.
 Just do something boring, like a Vanguard S&P 500 fund, or send the $39 to your kids’ 529 accounts.
 The important part is automating the behavior.
 Just have the money pulled regularly from your checking account and put into whatever boring saving or investment vehicle you decide.
 No stamps, envelopes, or willpower required.

 Step 4: Repeat.